rfurno/roblox_gl/docs/backlog.md

 ## Suggested next engineering (after code review)

-1. Fix **DUNGEON1 / Buzzing Plains** and restore a tagged `TeleportTrigger` on `DungeonEntryDoorway` (site currently off).
+1. Fix **DUNGEON1 / Buzzing Plains** and restore a **tagged** `TeleportTrigger` on `DungeonEntryDoorway`, or drop `DUNGEON1` from `KEYS`.
+2. Refresh or drop `WOOD_1` dates; filter spawn the same way as the catalog.
-2. Align site id / folder / “Level N” copy, or document the mapping in UI.
+3. Align site id / folder / “Level N” copy, or document the mapping in UI.
-3. Delete or archive Disabled materializers, Draft, Old Map, Avo’s Workspace, unused destination folders, test GUIs.
+4. Delete or archive Disabled materializers, Draft, Old Map, unused destination folders (their **doors** still teleport), test GUIs.

 ---

 ## Full code review

-Completed 2026-08-26.
-See [code-review.md](code-review.md) for P0/P1 findings and a suggested refactor order.
-This backlog remains the shorter “what we hit while wiring MCP / Depart / teleport” list.
+Follow-up 2026-08-27.
+See [code-review.md](code-review.md) for closed P0s and remaining P1.
+This backlog is the shorter working list.